-These are all the best toy deals to expect this Black Friday
+Black Friday early toy deals are here!
+These are the best offers right now

 Tips for Black Friday shopping online

-The best way to ensure you’re prepared is to set up accounts with all the big-ticket retailers, from Amazon, John Lewis & Partners and Currys PC World to Very, Next and Argos.
-This makes shopping on the day easier and quicker.
-If you’re after next-day delivery, sign up for Amazon Prime or start a free 30-day trial.
+The best way to ensure you’re prepared is to set up accounts with all the big retailers including, Amazon, John Lewis & Partners, Currys, Very and Next.
+It makes shopping on the day easier and quicker, and you’ll be less likely to miss out on a deal.
+If you’re after next-day delivery, sign up for Amazon Prime or start a free 30-day trial in the lead-up to the bonanza.

 You can also sign up for newsletters to receive all the latest updates from retailers, meaning you’ll be the first to know when the sales start and have access to any discount codes.
 It’s always good to download the apps of your favourite retailers and follow them on socials, too.